zshanshad/zshanshad/README.md

-Senior Full Stack Developer specializing in MERN, MEAN, and React Native.
-I focus on building reliable web and mobile apps that perform well across devices.
-My expertise extends to AI and Machine Learning, including predictive analytics, NLP, and AI chatbots.
-I am currently deepening my knowledge in cloud computing and serverless architecture.
+Senior Full Stack Developer specializing in MERN, MEAN, and React Native. 💻 I focus on building reliable web and mobile apps that perform well across devices. 📱 My expertise includes AI and Machine Learning: predictive analytics, NLP, and AI chatbots.

+🤖 I am currently deepening my knowledge in cloud computing and serverless architecture ☁️.
 Always learning new technologies, I aim to deliver maintainable, scalable, and high-performing code. 🚀 Open to collaborating on challenging projects that combine software development with smart, data-driven features.
-Let’s build something impactful! 💻🔍
+Let’s build something impactful!

 **Languages and Tools:**